paulkn/esar/src/pages/about/index.md

 Saying yes means laying down your life for Jesus at all costs.
 Esthers voluntarily and willingly obey Jesus and love him wholeheartedly.
 They will not shrink back even when faced with loss or death.
 They will boldly proclaim the gospel and expose the counterfeit even if it costs them their life.

+The mission of Esthers Arise is to empower women to fulfill God's promises in their lives through preparation, partnership, and obedience to our Lord Jesus Christ.

 # Our Team

 ![](/img/knopp-family-w.jpeg "Paul & Nancy")